- Enjoy a host of winter activities in magical surroundings

 - Experience an evening snowshoeing under the Northern Lights

-In the heart of Oulanka National Park sits Basecamp Oulanka, a self-sustained complex of wooden buildings in a truly stunning location.
-In one of the most sparsely populated areas in Europe, you are able to enjoy a variety of winter activities in this beautiful landscape and hardly ever see another soul.
-Dogsledding through the silent snow-caked forests, you couldn’t feel more removed from the hustle and bustle of city life.
-Get back to nature this winter and head to Basecamp.
+In the heart of Oulanka National Park sits Basecamp Oulanka, a self-sustained complex of wooden buildings overlooking Juuma Lake.
+From here, you can enjoy a variety of winter activities, exploring one of the most sparsely populated areas in Europe by snowshoe, ski and dogsled.
+Carving your own path through the snow-caked forests of Finland, you couldn’t feel more removed from the hustle of city life.
+So get back to nature this winter and head to Basecamp.

-Day 3: Cross-country skiing in the morning heading down to the Juuma lake; free
+Day 3: Cross-country skiing in the morning heading down to Juuma Lake; free afternoon

-Day 4: Dogsledding instruction and tour (about 10km) in Riisintunturi National Park;
+Day 4: Dogsledding instruction and tour in Riisitunturi National Park; evening Northern Lights snowshoe excursion

 - All accommodation

-- All breakfasts, 5 lunches and 7 dinners
+- All breakfasts, five lunches and seven dinners

 - All transport and listed activities